 Changes in a project must be implemented in an integrated manner.
 Because a small change in one aspect of the project might impact the overall project.
 Performing an integrated change control evaluates the changes and its impacts on the project.
 Then, a proper change implementation is planned to minimize the risk of changes.

-Project monitoring and controlling step #7: Approve or reject changes
+Step #7: Approve or reject changes

 Project monitoring and controlling process may approve or reject changes.
 Changes are evaluated by the change control board and if this board rejects the change, it won’t be implemented.
 If a change is approved, project plan revisions must be done and change should be implemented properly.